How the dusty old op-ed pages became the red-hot outrage-generating machine of 2020

 The Journal’s editorial page editor, Paul Gigot, remained similarly unmoved by the blowback from Epstein’s op-ed.
 In his Journal column he called the reaction “overwrought,” and added, “These pages aren’t going to stop publishing provocative essays merely because they offend the new administration or the political censors in the media and academe.”
 (Gigot didn’t respond to a request for comment for this article).

 An op-ed sparked a similar conflagration at the Times in June.
 Reporters and editors took to social media to protest the publication of a column by Sen. Tom Cotton (R-Ark.) that recommended using the military to respond to civil unrest.
-Readers also sounded off, resulting in the resignation of the paper’s editorial-page editor, James Bennet, and the reassignment of his deputy, James Dao.
+Readers also sounded off, resulting in the resignation of the paper’s editorial page editor, James Bennet, and the reassignment of his deputy, James Dao.

 Bennet and Dao were the editors principally responsible for ushering into publication one of the most-discussed articles of the entire Trump era — an op-ed by a “senior administration official” who described himself as part of the “resistance” to President Trump inside the White House.
 The column, credited to “Anonymous,” prompted a brief but unsuccessful hunt within the White House for the writer’s identity and a series of rage-tweets from Trump.
-One read simply, “Treason?”
+One read simply, “TREASON?”

 The modern op-ed page was created in 1970 by a New York Times editor, John B. Oakes, with the express purpose of expanding the range of opinion found on the newspaper’s pages (at the Times it also became home to premium-priced quarter-page ads).
-Within a few years, most daily newspapers had copied the idea, regularly reserving space for columns by politicians, religious leaders, experts of various kinds, and ordinary people with an interesting point of view.
+Within a few years, most daily newspapers had copied the idea, regularly reserving space for columns by politicians, religious leaders, experts of various kinds and ordinary people with an interesting point of view.

 Although most columns pass without much comment, the few that become part of the national conversation do so as a result of a combination of factors.
 The identity of the writer matters, as does his or her argument.
 And the medium seems to be as important as the message.
 Only a small handful of elite “legacy” publications — principally, the Times, Wall Street Journal and Washington Post — appear to have platforms big enough to create wide attention.

-The three newspapers still enjoy an advantage even a large regional paper or social-media platform does not: They are read by business and political elites, which makes them the first choice when a business or political elite wants to unburden him or herself on an issue.
+The three newspapers still enjoy an advantage even a large regional paper or social media platform does not: They are read by business and political elites, which makes them the first choice when a business or political elite wants to unburden him or herself on an issue.

-Utah Sen. Mitt Romney (R), for example, caused a commotion — millions of page views, thousands of reader comments, cable news discussion — with an op-ed in The Post last year critiquing President Trump (headline: “Trump’s character falls short”).
-A similar hubbub followed The Post’s publication of special counsel Robert Mueller’s commentary about Trump’s pardon of campaign advisor Roger Stone (headline: “Roger Stone remains a convicted felon, and rightly so”).
+Sen. Mitt Romney (R-Utah), for example, caused a commotion — millions of page views, thousands of reader comments, cable news discussion — with an op-ed in The Post last year critiquing President Trump (headline: “Trump’s character falls short”).
+A similar hubbub followed The Post’s publication of special counsel Robert S. Mueller III’s commentary about Trump’s pardon of campaign adviser Roger Stone (headline: “Roger Stone remains a convicted felon, and rightly so”).

 Miles Taylor, the former Department of Homeland Security official who outed himself as “Anonymous” in October, said he never considered publishing his anti-Trump essay anywhere but the New York Times.
 In an interview, Taylor said he wrote the op-ed with the Times in mind “because it is the paper of record, and there is no publication Donald Trump despises more than the New York Times.”